BioSchemas/bioschemas.github.io/_devTypes/DataRecord/README.md

 ## DataRecord specification v.
 0.1

 **Type**

 Thing > CreativeWork > Dataset > DataRecord

-**Bioschemas specification describing a data record in a dataset.**
+**Bioschemas specification describing a record in a dataset.**

 # Description
-A DataRecord acts itself as a dataset although it refers to what could be seen as the minimum compact, complete and auto-descriptive unit in a dataset, i.e., a data record.
+A Record acts itself as a dataset although it refers to what could be seen as the minimum compact, complete and auto-descriptive unit in a dataset, i.e., a record.

 Bioschemas usage

 In Life Sciences, records will represent a BioChemEntity.
 A link to the represented physical entity should be done via “represents” property.
 # Links
 - [Specification](http://bioschemas.org/bsc_specs/DataRecord/specification/)
 - [Specification source](specification.html)
 - [Mapping Spreadsheet](https://docs.google.com/spreadsheets/d/1uRs-q7JAdfAxN8lkhvS12ElDTtzTrnnOSMqm3VYaB8o/edit?usp=drivesdk)